AustinMatherne/thinX/README.md

 ### Comply with UTR

 The UTR utility adds each namespace supplied in the units.ini configuration file and searches the selected instance document for measures which match those defined in units.ini.
 If a match is found under a different namespace, the prefix for the proper namespace is used, and the capitalization of the measure is corrected if necessary.
-Measures for periods of time are ignored.

 ### Remove Unused Contexts